Renofeation: A Simple Transfer Learning Method for Improved Adversarial Robustness: Background

-To craft an adversarial example under our threat model, we adopt an attack from prior art~\cite{Rezaei2020A}, which optimizes the following objective:
+To craft an adversarial example under our threat model, we adopt an attack from Rezaei \textit{et al.}~\cite{Rezaei2020A}, which optimizes the following objective:

-where $K$ is the penultimate layer, $t$ is a target vector that is set to a scalar $m$ multiplied by a one-hot vector. $m$ is chosen to be large and $B$ denotes the perturbation budget.
+where $f_K$ is the output of the penultimate layer, $t$ is a target vector that is set to a scalar $m$ multiplied by a one-hot vector. $m$ is chosen to be large and $B$ denotes the perturbation budget.
 The pixel intensity in this formulation is normalized and constrained to $[0,1]$.
-To optimize equation~\ref{eq:perturb}, we use projected gradient descent (PGD).
-Intuitively, the objective is trying to find a small-norm perturbation such that the response of the penultimate layer of the pre-trained model is high in one neuron but zero in other neurons.
-Once the perturbation $\delta$ for a specific input image $x$ is found, the perturbed image $x+\delta$ is used to attack a transferred model $\theta$, which the attacker has no information about.
-We provide a qualitative view of the attack in Figure~\ref{fig:flow}.
+We optimize equation~\ref{eq:perturb} via projected gradient descent (PGD).
+Intuitively, the objective is trying to find a small-norm perturbation such that the response of the penultimate layer of the pre-trained model is polarized.
+Once the perturbation $\delta$ for a specific input image $x$ is found, the perturbed image $x+\delta$ is used to attack a transferred model $\theta$.

-Regarding the parameters, we set the perturbation budget $B$ to 0.1, the number of iterations of PGD to be 40, $m$ to be 1000 (following~\cite{Rezaei2020A}), and the learning rate to be 0.01.
-We use AdvTorch~\cite{ding2019advertorch} for generating adversarial examples using the above specified objective and parameters.